StevensMR/Restaurant_Reviewer/README.md

 ## Project Description

-This is a machine learning classification model written in Python, utilizing SciKit-Learn's models to train a classification model on a dataset of Titanic passengers to predict the survivors from a second list of Titanic passengers.
+This is a machine learning classification model written in Python, utilizing SciKit-Learn's models to train a classification model on a dataset of restaurant reviews to predict the favorabilty of a review based on the text of the review.

 ###  Files